fbpx

 How we are making nature accessible to adults with learning disabilities

-Camphill Village Trust introduces a Green Care Opportunities programme, that incorporates outdoor opportunities and nature-based activities, to ensure the people we support have a life of opportunity.
+Camphill Village Trust introduces a Green Care Programme, that incorporates outdoor opportunities and nature-based activities, to ensure the people we support have a life of opportunity.
 We are re-imagining social care; designing a new answer to a challenged sector through the power of nature.

 Our communities have working farms, gardens and other natural spaces, with indoor enterprises such as shops, cafes, bakeries, cheese-making, woodworking, butchery, printing press and even candle-making at some, that enable us to offer an array of meaningful opportunities as part of our Green Care offer.